poloio/Nervion-Documentation/.NET/5/EF-Core-Implementation.md

 ```

 # EF Core data access and creation
 Okay, you have your data structure all set up and ready.
-Now all what's left to do is storing and retrieving data.
+Now all what's left to do is store and retrieve the data.
 For this we'll use C# exclusively,
 using our data context and *LINQ*.

 ## Store data
 To **store** your data you'll just create them as normal C# objects of your entity classes.
-Then, you can use the DBSet's AddAsync method to asynchronichally add new items.
+Then, you can use the DBSet's `AddAsync` method to asynchronichally add new items.
 ```cs
 // Add a new City to our DB
 using (var context = new DiningContext())